 This oily fish is not only CHOCK-FULL of health benefits ; it's also a versatile option that responds well to high heat!

-In fact, you can go for a steak cut or a fillet—either way, you'll get a smoky, distinct flavor from cooking salmon on the grill.
+In fact, you can go for a steak cut or a fillet—either way, you'll get a smoky, distinct flavor from cooking salmon on the grill the best way.

 To amp up its distinct taste, season it generously; use a citrus marinade or grill it over cedar planks.
 If you can't find quality salmon fillets, arctic char is a close substitute that's equally delicious.